 Statement: this is not a question so don’t expect answers here.
 It provides a space to add extra content (with text and an image or a video) to your typeform, so use it to make a pause, introduce a new section of the typeform, or to give some explanation.

 Note, that for design (and stylistic) purposes Typeform designers chose to only include the first set of (“) for statement.
 You can find a toggle bar that allows you to disable the quotation mark.
 You can then choose to add your own in the text, or leave it blank.

 Dropdown: for close-ended questions that offer a long (8+) list of possible answers to choose from.

 Legal: for terms of service and conditions acceptance.

 Number: for numerical answers.
-Note that it only accepts integers (whole numbers).
+Note that it only accepts integers (whole numbers), and does not accept negative numbers (-1, etc).
 Includes the option of choosing a range of valid values.
 For phone numbers and ZIP codes you MUST use short text field.

 Multiple choice: in case you want to offer a range of possible answers to a question (you can also enable multiple selections if you want).
 To learn more about this question type take a look at the dedicated article: Multiple choice question.